 As I reached for a $3 tub of Greek yogurt I realized it could pay for 12 meals and I stopped myself.
 In the produce section I paused for a moment in front of some brilliant orange lobster mushrooms that cost about 120 meals each, and then moved on.
 Seeing the grocery store in this perspective really changes the way you think about the things you put in your cart.
 I ended up leaving with enough food for several meals (including this hummus), and yet I managed to spend about half of what I normally do.

-Chunks, work well in dishes like guacamole, but I prefer my hummus smooth, so I really let the food processor go to work on it.
+Chunks work well in dishes like guacamole, but I prefer my hummus smooth, so I really let the food processor go to work on it.
 Make sure you use good quality olive oil and don't be shy with it, it keeps the hummus moist and gives it a nice creamy mouth feel.
 Serve it with my Muhammara for a delightful contrast in texture.